Jeffery05/currency-converter/README.md

 # currency-converter
-A currency exchange tracker built using React.js!
-Link: https://converter.jefferyhu.live/
+A currency exchange tracker that can covert between 200+ currencies with real-time rates updated every hour (built using React JS!).